strikerdlm/hexoskin-wav-analyzer/README.md

 - Export statistical results to CSV
 - GUI for interactive data analysis with a tabbed interface
 - Command-line interface for batch processing

+## What's New in Version 0.0.3

+- Fixed issue with notebook widget initialization to properly display comparisons
+- Improved error handling in post-hoc analysis for multiple dataset comparisons
+- Fixed post-hoc analysis display in statistical comparison results
+- Enhanced consistency in variable naming throughout code
+- Various code optimizations and bug fixes

 ## What's New in Version 0.0.2